What is non-Hodgkin lymphoma in children?

 - Hodgkin disease (also known as Hodgkin lymphoma), which is named after Dr. Thomas Hodgkin, who first described it

-- Non-Hodgkin lymphoma
+- Non-Hodgkin lymphoma (NHL)

 The lymph system and lymphoid tissue